ldpercy/experiment-html/serving-and-cors/serving-and-cors.md

 * Proper sandboxing
 * Proper responses
 * Access to content of dynamically loaded items like stylesheets & iframes, subject to CORS rules

+NB: browser caching becomes an issue compared to file protocol - ctrl-shift-r is your best friend